How Do Ears Work?

-Your ears are what allow you to hear the world around you.
-They’re a dual organ that detects and processes sound waves.
-But how do they work exactly?
+Your ears allow you to hear the world around you.
+As a dual-purpose organ, they can detect and process sound waves.
+But how do ears work, exactly?

 - The malleus (hammer)